benfaerber/liquid-ml/README.md

     |> Object.add "version" (String "4.14.0")
   in

-  (* HeRe we include our favorite_animal as a string an our environment as an object *) let context =
+  (* Here we include our favorite_animal as a string and our environment as an object *) let context =
     Ctx.empty
     |> Ctx.add "favorite_animal" (String "horse")